JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/3_Identity_management_on_the_blockchain.md

 # How it work
 1. Uploading the documents
 After the user gets ID number, user need to upload the government-issued IDs to app then that will be save in IPFS with hashed addresses stored in the blockchain.

-2. Smart contracts generating trust score of the person.
+2. Smart contracts generating trust score of the person
 Suppose there is a score that determines the trustworthiness of a person.
 Smart contracts containing the business logic can generate a trust score for a user from the information provided by them while creating a self-sovereign identity.

 3. Third-party companies requesting access
 When third party want to access the specific details of a person for authentication purposes, the notification will be send to that user.
 When user allow the third party to access the information, they can use the identifiable information for authenticating a person.
 There do not store any user data or information on blockchain.
 That only store the identity holders and companies transaction record.